-The programme consists of four compulsory modules in semester A as well as two compulsory module and two electives in semester B.
+The programme consists of four compulsory modules in Semester A [=75 credits] as well as two compulsory module plus two 15-credit elective modules, from a predefined list, in semester B [=60 credits].

-During the summer period, supervised by an academic member of staff, students can choose between the 45 credit dissertation or 15 credit research project.
-The latter will allow them to choose 30 credits of electives in the 3rd semester.
+During the summer period, supervised by an academic member of staff, students can choose between the 45 credit Dissertation (ECOM107) or the 15-credit Research Project (ECOM200).
+The latter will allow students to choose two 15-credit elective modules, again from a predefined list, in Semester C [thereby giving them the 45 credits they will need to complete their MSC].